nvim-neorg/neorg/README.md

 </details>

+While lazy [supports lazy-loading upon specific commands and filetypes](https://lazy.folke.io/spec#spec-lazy-loading), it is known to break things sometimes.
+Use at your own risk.

 ### `packer.nvim`

 Neorg can be installed purely via luarocks on packer, pulling in all required dependencies in the process.